fdgbt/42_lem_in/README.md

 ```

 ## Uninstall
-Delete object files but also both compiled programs.
+Delete object files but also the compiled program.
 It will not affect the source code.

 ```